GitHubHvk/linux-tutorial/05_Linux_Commands.md

 # passwd

-use this command to change your password. it will ask you your old pass, and well get new password from you
+use this command to change your password. it will ask you your old pass, and will get new password from you